Meet The Pastors

 Rev. Dr. Browning graduated from Boston University in 1976 with a Bachelor of Science Degree in Communications.
 She received a Master of Divinity Degree in 1986 and a Doctorate of Ministry from Howard University School of Divinity in 1991.
 While at Howard, she was a recipient of the Benjamin E. Mays and the Pew Fellowships.

 In addition to her pastoral responsibilities, Pastor Browning has preached, taught, and facilitated workshops throughout the United States, Haiti, Bermuda, Barbados, Germany, Israel, and South Africa.
 A recognized trailblazer and community leader, Dr. Browning has received numerous awards and accolades.
 In 2006, she received an Honorary Doctor of Divinity Degree from A.M.E.
 University in Monrovia, Liberia.
-In 2007, she was honored to preach Spelman College’s Baccalaureate Ceremony where she served on the Spelman College’s Sister’s Chapel Wisdom Center Executive Board.
-In July 2002, Rev. Dr. Jo Ann Browning was inducted as an honorary member into Delta Sigma Theta Sorority, Inc.
+In 2007, she was honored to preach Spelman College’s Baccalaureate Ceremony where she served on the Spelman College’s Sister’s Chapel Wisdom Center Executive Board for 10 years.
+In July 2002, Rev. Dr. Jo Ann Browning was inducted as an honorary member into Delta Sigma Theta Sorority, Inc. In 2016, she became a member of the Board of Trustees at Wesley Theological Seminary and in 2017, accepted the request to serve on the Board of RISE TOGETHER: The National Mentorship Network for Women of Color in Ministry (WOCIM).

-Rev. Dr. Jo Ann Browning is grateful for the opportunity to serve all of God’s people.
+Rev. Dr. Jo Ann Browning is grateful to be one of the trailblazers of women in ministry, to till new ground, wade in the waters and to serve God’s people.